microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

 > Other Authentication Service Providers exist including the ability to create custom oAuth providers. `az bot authsetting list-providers` is a quick way to review the pre-configured ones.

 ## Testing
 Once deployment is complete, run your bot project within your development environment and open the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator).
-Within the Emulator, choose Open Bot from the File menu and navigate to the .bot file in your directory which was created in the previous step.
+Within the Emulator, choose Open Bot from the File menu and navigate to the .bot file in your directory which was created in the deployment step.

+> **IMPORTANT NOTES**
->Ensure you have the latest emulator installed and update the development endpoint to reflect the port number that Visual Studio chooses when you start debugging otherwise you'll receive connection errors.
+> 1. Ensure you have the latest emulator installed and update the development endpoint to reflect the port number that Visual Studio chooses when you start debugging otherwise you'll receive connection errors.
+> 2. Ensure you have [ngrok](https://ngrok.com/download) downloaded and the path to the executable path configured correctly in the emulator for the demo to work.
+>     - From the emulator edit the emulator settings: Gear icon bottom left of the emulator.
+>     - Browse or enter the path to the ngrok exe.
+>     - Enter a locale based on the language(s) deployed.

 You should see an Introduction Adaptive card and the example on-boarding process will start.